apache/cordova-docs/docs/en/edge/guide/platforms/android/index.md

         $ cordova emulate android

-If instead you are working within Eclipse, right-click the project and choose __Run As &rarr; Android Application__.
+If instead you work within Eclipse, right-click the project and choose __Run As &rarr; Android Application__.
 You may be asked to specify an AVD if none are already open.